self-host →

 Triggers are the heartbeat of GitHub Actions, determining when and why your workflows run.
 Be careful to be specific with your triggers, as they can end up triggering a lot of GitHub Action runners, which are costly.

-Note that you can also restrict which paths, branches, tags are allowed or ignored on push and pull_request ↗ events, which can be very useful to avoid wasting resources when you know there is nothing to be done.
+Note that you can also restrict which paths, branches, tags are allowed or ignored on push and pull_request events, which can be very useful to avoid wasting resources when you know there is nothing to be done.
+To stop redundant runs from piling up when you push to a PR several times in a row, reach for the concurrency keyword.

 Next time, we’ll take a closer look at jobs and steps.
 See you then, and happy automating!